pcrxn/msc-thesis/README.md

 ## Exporting my Zotero library for creating the .bib file

 Using the [Zotero BetterBibTeX plugin](https://github.com/retorquere/zotero-better-bibtex), start Zotero and go to `File > Export Library...`, then choose Format: Better BibLaTeX, uncheck all boxes, then click 'OK'.

+## Custom commands

+For commonly used commands, new commands were created or existing commands were renewed.

+### Dummy references

+To insert a reminder that a reference is required at a specific point in the text, I created new *dummy reference* commands.
+To insert a dummy literature reference: `\dummyref`.
+To insert a dummy figure reference: `\dummyfig`.
+To insert a dummy table reference: `\dummytable`.